monkin77/LPOO-Terrarius/docs/README.md

 #### The Pattern

 To solve this problem the **Factory Method** pattern was used.
-This pattern allows the creation of an interface for creating an object but lets it's subclasses determine which class to instantiate.
+This pattern allows the creation of an interface for creating an object but lets its subclasses determine which class to instantiate.

 Further explanation can be found here: https://www.cs.unc.edu/~stotts/GOF/hires/pat3cfso.htm